StefanKubsch/milkyway/README.md

 Feel free to use the code!

 Why the name "milkyway"?
-In the 1990s, there was a german TV commercial for a candy bar called "MilkyWay.
+In the 1990s, there was a german TV commercial for a candy bar called "MilkyWay".
 The tagline was "Der ist so leicht, der schwimmt sogar in Milch".
 Translated to english it is "It's so light, it even floats in milk".
 I find the name quite appropriate for a very minimal framework.